-The Sichuan-Tibet Highway is a high-elevation road that begins in Chengdu of Sichuan on the east and ends at Lhasa in Tibet on the west.
-The road is 2,142km long.
+Sichuan-Tibet Highway is the name of a high-elevation road that begins in Chengdu of Sichuan on the east and ends at Lhasa in Tibet on the west.
+The road is 2.142km (1,330 miles) long.
 None-the-less it’s a regular route for truck drivers heading to the roof of the world.

 The Sichuan-Tibet Highway, originally called the Kangding-Tibet Highway (a section of the No. 318 National Trunk Highway) takes you through vast, open landscapes with majestic peaks vaulting skyward.
 The plateau areas are dotted with castellated Tibetan homes and an infinite number of contentedly munching yaks.
 Travelers can enjoy the magnificent and changeable scenery ranging from warm spring to cold and snowing winter, which makes you intoxicated.
 This climate will be changing in front of you and you may think “days in heaven, but years on the earth”.
 The trip may take around 15 days if you you are not in a hurry.
 The Sichuan-Tibet Highway is also infamously known for bad driving surfaces and sharp mountain-side hairpins.
 Driving along single track sections in bad weather can be a great challenge to a less experienced driver.